thorlindberg/thesis/dissertation/7 experiment.md

 { "date": "28-10-2005" }
 ```

 Inspired by type restrictions/facets in the XML/XSD format, it has become common to explicitly embed the intended type as a string-value property in a JSON object.
-This approach to type annotation enables the recipient to validate the content type based on its intended type, but not beyond the types available in JSON.
+This approach to type annotation enables the recipient to validate the content type based on its intended type.

 ```
 <xs:restriction base="xs:string"></xs:restriction>